Immigration Law Center, L.L.C.

 Adjustment of status (the 'green card')

 If the spouse is in the United States, the U.S. citizen spouse files Form I-130, Petition for Alien Relative, and the alien spouse files Form I-485, Application to Register Permanent Residence or Adjust Status, along with applications for employment authorization and travel documents.
-Following is a short list of some of the evidence required to support this an I-485 application:
+Following is a short list of some of the evidence required to support an I-485 application:

 • Documentation showing joint ownership of property